Rewatching Star Trek: The Next Generation after a 20-year break.

 The whole final act seems contrived just to give us a fight sequence.
 I felt less sympathetic to Korris now that we’ve seen him killing a good guy, and I was puzzled as to why the good guys hadn’t searched the prisoners, kept a better watch on them, and/or hit them with phasers on stun.
 (One of the Klingons dies after being shot multiple times by the guards.)

 The episode began with a long sequence in which an away team investigates the battle-damaged freighter, featuring a long sequence in which LaForge patches his visor through to the bridge main screen.
 Picard gets very interested in how LaForge processes all the information he receives, and there’s a nicely understated bit where we learn that LaForge always sees an “aura” around Data.
 “Well, of course.
 He’s an android.”
-Riker diplomatically reminds the captain of the task at hand, which is fortunate, because in short order we learn the ship’s hull will break up in about five minutes, something fall from the ceiling, the crew has to plot a path around poison gas, the undefined life signs turn out to be Klingons, Yar tries to beam everyone back but the transporter fails, we see an explosion inside the derelict and a wall of flame rushing towards the landing party, then there’s an external shot of the ship blowing up, and then we see that Yar tried again and this time everyone made it back OK.
+Riker diplomatically reminds the captain of the task at hand, which is fortunate, because in short order we learn the ship’s hull will break up in about five minutes, something falls from the ceiling, the crew has to plot a path around poison gas, the undefined life signs turn out to be Klingons, Yar tries to beam everyone back but the transporter fails, we see an explosion inside the derelict and a wall of flame rushing towards the landing party, there’s an external shot of the freighter blowing up, and then we see that Yar tried again and this time everyone made it back OK.
+Whew!

 So, yes, the away mission was fun to watch, but Picard’s boyish wonder at LaForge’s visual interface took up time that could have resulted in the death of everyone on the away team.
 If somehow Picard’s commentary on LaForge’s visor had led LaForge to discover the signs of metal fatigue that made them realize the ship was about to break apart, then this scene would have been more than a distraction.